mougnibas/cook-helper/README.md

 Source encoding is UTF-8 (without BOM) with "CR LF" (windows) end of line caracters.

-SonarQube instance available on [sonarcloud.io](https://sonarcloud.io/organizations/mougnibas-github/projects) (github project credentials).

 # Requirements

-* Maven 3.5.2
+* Maven 3.5.3
-* JDK 1.8
+* JDK 10.0.1
 * Windows 10 (amd64)
-* Docker 17.12.0 (or higher)
+* Docker 18.03.1 (or higher)
-* DOCKER_HOST environment variable (example : tcp://localhost:2375 or tcp://localhost:2376)

 # Setup

 ## Maven

-1) Set JAVE_HOME environment variable to point to a JDK 1.8 install directory.
+1) Set JAVE_HOME environment variable to point to the JDK install directory.
-1) Get and unzip a Maven 3.5.2.
+1) Get and unzip a Maven.
 1) Add the "bin" maven directory to the user path.

 ## Eclipse